Visyond/website-hugo/site/content/solutions/analysts-and-consultants.md

     image: /img/Share Project.png
     link: /features/selective-sharing/
     title: Share Only What Collaborators Or Clients Need To See
-  - descr: "Interactive Slides will allow you not only to visualize the data but also provide a secure environment for your stakeholders to play with assumptions.\r\n\r\nWhen you change an input field you will see charts and calculations updated and automatically synced just for you and it will not affect anyone else’s views or the underlying spreadsheet.\r\n"
-    files:
-      - descr: >-
-          Empower stakeholders to test their own assumptions without interacting directly with the spreadsheet by using Visyond's Interactive Presentations!
-        file: /img/Interactive Slides in Browser v3.png
-        title: INTERACTIVE PRESENTATIONS
-    image: /img/Interactive Slides in Browser v3.png
-    link: /features/interactive-presentations/
-    title: Present with Impact
 capabilitiesList:
   - image: /img/v_icon.png
     text: Save up to **80%** of time on routine tasks